 Give it a try and let me know how you like it.

-How long does it take to make homemade bread?
+How long does it take to make this homemade bread?

-This recipe is a little longer than other recipes I tried but it’s worth the wait!
+This recipe is a little longer than other recipes I tried, but it’s worth the wait!
 It takes at least 5 hours for the dough to rise.
-It’s so worth it, you guys!
+It’s so worth it; IT IS WORTH IT, you guys!

-Can you use whole wheat flour for this bread recipe?
+Can you use whole wheat flour for this Homemade Artisan Bread recipe?

 I have not tried this particular recipe with whole wheat flour yet.
 Let me know if you try it.